Customizer Engraver CP-V3 product review – wood burning

 UNBOXING

-Lifting the lid reveals an assortment of items.
+Lifting the box lid reveals an assortment of items like the user manual.

-Like the user manual.
-It contains basic instructions for the Customizer.
+The user manual contains basic instructions for the Customizer.

 Also included are 30 diamond drill bits.
 All of them are shaped differently, but some are pretty similar in style.